 Move Together Initiative (Project MTI)

 The Move Together Initiative is a community project where dance, health and digital literacy meet.
-Based in Nigeria, Joseph Godwin’s initiative focuses on physical and mental wellness and creates a community where people can attend workshops on health issues and get medical checkups on a regular basis.
+Joseph Godwin’s initiative focuses on physical and mental wellness and creates a community where people can attend workshops on health issues and get medical checkups on a regular basis.
 It will attempt to form new social dynamics through workshops, mentoring programs, and Community Dance Circles, where participants use movement to connect a social issue and cause empathy.
 In addition, digital education classes will provide participants with the necessary skills to navigate the digital world, thus enabling them to tell their own stories, increase their social interactions, and access opportunities outside their neighborhoods.

 Mamie Green